Skip to Content

 You will find these fried potatoes on the side of more than the occasional dish here on my website.

-They are pictured on this page with my glazed bacon chops, beef and mushroom stroganoff and chicken parmo.
+They are pictured on this page with my glazed bacon chops, cranberry and brie stuffed chicken and chicken parmo.

-Some form of crispy potatoes are a traditional accompaniment to stroganoff dishes and I much prefer them to the relatively modern addition of pasta.
+Some form of crispy potatoes is a traditional accompaniment to stroganoff dishes, and I much prefer them to the relatively modern addition of pasta.

-You’ll find them pictured with my pork stroganoff and they absolutely rick with my vegan mushroom stroganoff.
+You'll find them pictured with my pork stroganoff, chicken and mushroom stroganoff and pan fried lamb leg steak, they also absolutely rock with my vegan mushroom stroganoff.

-For the same reason that they work with stroganoff, they are also superb with dishes like chicken paprikash.
+For the same reason that they work with stroganoff, they are also superb with dishes like chicken paprikash and chicken a la king.

-But they work superbly with everything from perfectly cooked rump steak to lasagna and baked breaded cod to this slow cooker meatloaf.
+But they work superbly with everything from perfectly cooked rump steak to lasagna and bourdeto fish stew or prawn saganaki, and Thai baked chicken thighs to this slow cooker meatloaf.

 Cut open chicken parmo cheese topped breaded chicken escalope served with fried potatoes.